12: Small Group Bible Study

 If you are hosting a virtual Bible study, learn how to guide the time so that participants feel free to join the discussion, and have white space where they can inject a thought and depart the virtual gathering without feeling rushed.

 The Holy Spirit applies the Word in exactly the right way to our daily lives, helps us to walk with integrity, gives us reminders of the words Christ has given us, and uses brothers and sisters to hold us accountable to do what we know we ought to do (John 14:26; 16:13-15).
-Those facilitating Bible studies can encourage participants toward an excellent professional reputation, toward daily worship and personal Bible study, and toward mediating on the breadth of Scripture (Galatians 6:1-10).
+Those facilitating Bible studies can encourage participants toward an excellent professional reputation, toward daily worship and personal Bible study, and toward meditating on the breadth of Scripture (Galatians 6:1-10).
 Be willing to ask how their faith in Christ is holding fast.

 Make space for prayer during every gathering of believers, whether meeting in-person or virtually.
 If you have deployed personnel joining the local Bible study through a type of technology system, seek their prayer needs early on in case the connection is lost or they must depart for duty.
 Prayer, as a regular and healthy part of every Bible study, gives members a chance to remember to pray for military leaders, for governmental authority, for the visible church, for deployed/TDY/TAD friends, for families, and for personal needs.